-- (a) The NEM region in which the forecast reliability gap is forecast to occur. - (b) The forecast reliability gap, in megawatts (MW). - (c) The additional reserves required to reduce expected unserved energy (USE) to below the interim reliability measure8, assuming these reserves are available in all hours of the financial year (for information purposes only). - (d) First and last days of the forecast reliability gap period. - (e) The trading intervals during the forecast reliability gap period where supply shortfalls are most likely to occur, which will consist of the specification of weekends/weekdays and the time-of-day range within the forecast reliability gap period. - (f) AEMO's one-in-two year peak demand forecast (see Section 6.2). - (g) The sensitivity of USE to additional capacity available during the forecast reliability gap period. - (h) Additional information that helps illustrate observed USE in the simulations, including but not limited to the distribution of USE across months, and the distribution of USE duration.
+- (c) The additional reserves required to reduce expected unserved energy (USE) to below the interim reliability measure\or reliability standard, assuming these reserves are available in all hours of the financial year (for information purposes only). - (d) First and last days of the forecast reliability gap period. - (e) The trading intervals during the forecast reliability gap period where supply shortfalls are most likely to occur, which will consist of the specification of weekends/weekdays and the time-of-day range within the forecast reliability gap period. - (f) AEMO's one-in-two year peak demand forecast (see Section 6.2). - (g) The sensitivity of USE to additional capacity available during the forecast reliability gap period. - (h) Additional information that helps illustrate observed USE in the simulations, including but not limited to the distribution of USE across months, and the distribution of USE duration.